LYMDLUT/improved_consistency_models_cifar10_pytorch/README.md

-I and @Buntender are trying to reimplement ict on cifar10 with Pytorch.
+@Buntender and I are in the process of reimplementing ICT on CIFAR10 using PyTorch.

 |  epoch   | initial_timesteps  | final_timesteps | ema | FID |
 |  ----    |    ----   |    ----    |     ----   |   ----  |